image

 My journey as an independent artist is a testament to personal healing, and learning to follow intuition: Music heals!

-Over my lifetime, I’ve been blessed with many opportunities to speak up and sing out before great and small gatherings.
-I feel 'charged' through sharing the evocative feeling and beauty of ancient cultural concepts in traditional songs—along with my own expressions of poetry and song.
+Over my lifetime, I have been blessed with many opportunities to speak up and sing out before great and small gatherings of people.
+I feel 'charged' with sharing the evocative feeling and beauty of ancient cultural concepts and traditional songs -- along with my own expressions of poetry and song.

 Every day I see 'magic' happen before my eyes.
 I experience time as a constantly interweaving web of relationships.